miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Restored Potence effects and made it stack correctly with strength.
 +Changed active discpline durations to fit better to graphic effect.
 +Improved stat messages for Auspex, Fortidude, Potence and Protean.
++Changed Close to the Beast history because of wolf warform issues.
++Shortened Bat's Communion to work with Beastmistress history too.
 Made indirect disciplines not traceable and NPCs comfort loud ones.
 Fixed disciplines for non-humans and Protean claw effects and icons.
 Renamed Bloodsuckers' to Bats' Communion and Purge to Blood Purge.